RasmusKoRiis/nf-core-fluseq/README.md

 ### Sample Sheet Preparation

-Prepare a sample sheet (CSV or TSV) in the `assets` folder with the following format:
+Prepare a sample sheet (CSV or TSV*) in the `assets` folder with the following format:
+* TSV file is not not compulsory

 ```
 PCR-PlatePosition,SequenceID,Barcode,KonsCt